spacemeshos/smapp-lite/TestCases.md

 # Recover Your Wallet

 1. Verify the "Recover wallet from mnemonics" page loads successfully.
-2. Check that the page displays the following elements: "Back" button, "Next Step" button.
+2. Check that the page displays the following elements: the "Back" button, the "Next Step" button.
-3. Check that the page displays: Input field with the note "Please put your 12-word or 24-word mnemonic" above it.
+3. Check that the page displays the input field with the note "Please put your 12-word or 24-word mnemonic" above it.
 4. Ensure the input field accepts text input.
 5. Verify the input field does not have a placeholder text.
 6. Verify that the input field accepts exactly 12 or 24 words.